rust-lang/rust/src/doc/rustc-dev-guide/src/appendix/stupid-stats.md

 # Appendix A: A tutorial on creating a drop-in replacement for rustc

 > **Note:** This is a copy of `@nrc`'s amazing [stupid-stats].
 You should find
-> a copy of the code on the GitHub repository although due to the compiler's
+> a copy of the code on the GitHub repository.
+>
-> constantly evolving nature, there is no guarantee it'll compile on the first
+> Due to the compiler's constantly evolving nature, the `rustc_driver`
+> mechanisms described in this chapter have been replaced by a new
+> [`rustc_interface`] crate.
+See [The Rustc Driver and Interface] for more
-> go.
+> information.

 Many tools benefit from being a drop-in replacement for a compiler.
 By this, I mean that any user of the tool can use `mytool` in all the ways they would